David's Tomb: Israeli control and 1953–54 UN dispute

 After the 1948 Arab–Israeli War, the southern part of Mount Zion upon which the Tomb stands ended up on the Israel side of the Green Line.
-Between 1948 and 1967 the eastern part of the Old City was occupied by Jordan, which barred entry to Jews even for the purpose of praying at Jewish holy sites.
-Jewish pilgrims from around the country and the world went to David's Tomb and climbed to the rooftop to pray.
-Since 1949, a blue cloth, with basic modernist ornamentation, has been placed over the sarcophagus.
-The images on the cloth include several crown-shaped Rimmon placed over Torah scrolls, and a violin, and the cloth also features several pieces of text written in Hebrew.
+Between 1948 and 1967, the eastern part of the Old City was occupied by Jordan, which barred entry to Jews even for the purpose of praying at Jewish holy sites.
+Jewish pilgrims went to David's Tomb and climbed to the rooftop to pray.
+Since 1949, a blue cloth with basic modernist ornamentation has been placed over the sarcophagus.
+The images on the cloth include several crown-shaped Torah finials placed over Torah scrolls, and a violin, and the cloth also features several pieces of text written in Hebrew.
 The building is now part of the Diaspora yeshiva.

 Between 1953 and 1954 a dispute arose over the site at the United Nations.
-In October 1953, Husayn Al-Khalidi, the Jordanian foreign minister and a previous Mayor of Jerusalem wrote to Moshe Sharett via the United Nations with respect to David's Tomb that: "Israel's flagrant defiance of all United Nations decisions now crowned by a further serious breach of the status quo governing the Holy Places of Jerusalem upheld by Turkish, Mandatory and Jordan regimes.
-Photographic confirmation now in hand proves beyond doubt Israel's conversion of the Moslem holy mosque Nebi Daoud Cenaculum into a Jewish synagogue.".
+In October 1953, Husayn Khalidi, the Jordanian foreign minister and a previous Mayor of Jerusalem wrote to Moshe Sharett via the United Nations about David's Tomb:

 He demanded immediate United Nations intervention; Iraq sent a similar message in December.
 In February 1954, Israel replied:

-Since the establishment of the State of Israel, no architectural, religious or other changes have been made in the Coenaculum room, where the Nabi Daoud is situated, and access thereto is accorded to all visitors in strict accordance with the status quo.
-No applications by Moslems to visit the place has been refused.